denten-books/plain-text/1-chapter.md

 the Austrian-American psychiatrist, Jacob L. Moreno between the years of 1934 and 1953, in his now seldomly read classic, *Who Shall Survive?* He is remembered today as a pioneer of group therapy.
 Sociologists also occasionally mention his work as an early precursor to network analysis.
-His books contain beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
+His books contains beautiful diagrams, sprouting nodes and edges, with titles like "Structure of a Cottage Family," "A Handicraft Group," and "The Civilian Social Atom."
 Yet Moreno was also a philosopher of technology and culture.
-The question at

-"`
+Human relationship to mechanized "dead" thought was at the center of his practice.

 "Many of the domesticated robots are blessed with the attribute of become labor-saving devices, which has, however the unpleasant consequence that they